yudi-matsuzake/fork/README.md

 # fork

 **fork** was born from the need for simple forks.
-It is frustrating how difficult it is to fork a process in contrast to the simplicity of calling the *POSIX* function [fork()](http://man7.org/linux/man-pages/man2/fork.2.html) in a c program. **fork** is so simple that it fits in 110 lines(cloc) of ansi c code.
+It is frustrating how difficult it is to fork a process in contrast to the simplicity of calling the *POSIX* function [fork()](http://man7.org/linux/man-pages/man2/fork.2.html) in a c program.

 Have you ever had the terminal running and needed to open a GUI application?
 It's a mess.